 The Manufacturing Process of a Lithium-ion Battery

 A lithium-ion battery is manufactured through different processes and of many materials.
-And they can be categorized in three steps such as electrode manufacturing, cell assembly and cell finishing.
-One of its most significant parts anode, is made of lithium cobalt oxide (having extremely high cycling properties at high voltages), a crystalized carbon as the cathode and organic solvent, optimized for the specialty carbon as the electrolyte.
+And they can be categorized into three steps such as electrode manufacturing, cell assembly and cell finishing.
+One of its most significant parts anode is made of lithium cobalt oxide (having extremely high cycling properties at high voltages), a crystalized carbon as the cathode and organic solvent, optimized for the specialty carbon as the electrolyte.
 But the procedures and processes steps for manufacturing a lithium-ion battery can be summarized as follows.

 - Cast a slurry onto a metallic current collector, containing some active material, conductive carbon and a binder.

-- the binder generally polyvinylidene fluoride, is used to pre-dissolve in the solvent part of the electrolytes.
+- The binder generally polyvinylidene fluoride, is used to pre-dissolve in the solvent part of the electrolytes.
 The solvent can usually be N-Methyl-2-pyrrolidone.

 - The mixing process continues for a while and during the process, the binder flows around and coat the active material and carbon particles.

 - The resulting slurry is then cast onto the current collector and after drying it, the process ends.
-Hence, the drying process may take a long period of time, assisted with an extra ordinary evaporating system.
+Hence, the drying process may take a long period of time, assisted with an extraordinary evaporating system.
 It can take 12-24 hours at 120° C for the electrodes to dry completely.